 Case studies and articles

 - Central Queensland beef producers are taking advantage of a free service of personalised economic analyses conducted, specific to their business.
 This service is provided by the CQ DAF team of beef economists and extension officers.
 Contact Matt Brown if you would like the beef team to visit your property; firstname.lastname@example.org, or for other areas call 13 25 23.
 The story of what one family has gained from utilising this service for their beef operation can be read here.

 - Identifying and addressing any phosphorus deficiency is a priority for beef businesses.
 The very large economic benefits of phosphorus supplementation, where a deficiency is identified, provides justification for adopting effective supplementation strategies.
-More information for economic returns from phosphorus supplementation in central Queensland is provided in this article: Improving beef business performance with phosphorus supplementation.
+More information for economic returns from phosphorus supplementation in central Queensland and the Northern Territory is provided in this article: Improving beef business performance with phosphorus supplementation.